This Gluten-Free Vegan Strawberry Sponge Layer Cake is moist and fluffy, rich and creamy, and filled with sweet, summery strawberries.

 Strawberry sponge layer cakes are really popular in Japan, where it’s known as strawberry shortcake.
 The Japanese version has a really light and fluffy sponge and is filled with sweet, airy whipped cream.

-This cake here was inspired by the flavours of the Japanese version, but is slightly different as I’ve used coconut cream and the texture of the sponge is slightly denser, and the overall taste is richer.
+This Gluten-Free Vegan Strawberry Sponge Layer Cake was inspired by the flavours of the Japanese version, but is slightly different as I’ve used coconut cream and the texture of the sponge is slightly denser, and the overall taste is richer.

 I used my go-to gluten-free, vegan and refined sugar free sponge recipe – it’s tender, a little fluffy, and perfectly sweet.
 For the cream, you can use either coconut whipped cream or a thick coconut yogurt.